olekuz/tyk-docs/tyk-docs/content/advanced-configuration/manage-multiple-environments/tyk-sync.md

 Done.
 ```

-Note that if you want to specify more than one API, the values are going to be comma-separated.
+Note that if you want to specify more than one API, the values need to be comma-separated.
 For example `-a="ac35df594b574c9c7a3806286611d211,30e7b4001ea94fb970c324bad1a171c3"`.

 Policies specification have the same behaviour.